ranjithsai/web-bundler/README.md

 	        grunt web-bundler --> to generate a build with all the plugins

 	        grunt dev --> to generate non-optimized dev build with all plugins

+	        grunt web-bundler-prod --> to generate a build file for production

 To run application with node server: